thoqbk/code-collection/README.md

 Note that:

-1. If set `max deep of destination directory` to `-1`, the structure of destination directory (`all-html-files`) will be keep the same with the `all-com-library-source-code` directory.
+1. If set `max depth of the destination directory` to `-1`, the structure of destination directory (`all-html-files`) will be keep the same with the `all-com-library-source-code` directory.

-2. If set `max deep of destination` directory to `0`, all found files will be store in `all-html-files` directory.
+2. If set `max depth of the destination` directory to `0`, all found files will be store in `all-html-files` directory.
 If a file name has already existed, it will be suffix by a number (ex: `package-1.html`)

 ## System requirements